FEATURED POST

 I use either a sharpened piece of thin-wall, 3/8" stainless tubing, or a spent .357 Magnum cartridge casing.
 Pretty much the same thing.

-The idea behind this dual role is called, “The Bass Bluegill Lap,” and it started
+The idea behind this two-fish role is called, “The Bass Bluegill Lap,” and it started

 with the late, great Jack Ellis.